Premium video tutorials

 - Based on The Project Management Institute, A Guide to the Project Management Body of Knowledge (PMBOK® Guide) - Sixth Edition, Project Management Institute, Inc., 2017.

-- Earn the required 35 contact hours or PDUs to put towards certification with PMI.
+- Earn 35.5 contact hours or PDUs to put towards certification with PMI.

 We have a range of project management courses to suit your needs.
-If you’re looking for an introductory course, try our Basics or Team Members courses.
-If you’re looking for something more in-depth, try our courses for Business Professionals, Engineers or Experts.
+If you’re looking for project management courses for beginners, try our Basics or Team Members courses.
+If you’re after something intermediate, try our courses for Business Professionals, or Engineers.

 Once enrolled, our friendly support team and tutors are here to help with any course related inquiries.